Syed Mustafa Siraj

-Syed Mustafa Siraj (/bn/; 14 October 1930 – 4 September 2012) was an Indian author.
-In 1994, he received the Sahitya Akademi Award for his novel Aleek Manush (Mythical Man), considered his most lauded work.
-In 2005, his short story "Ranirghater Brittanto" was made into the film Faltu by Anjan Das.
-He wrote around 150 novels and 300 short stories.
-He is the creator of the detective character Colonel Niladri Sarkar a.k.a.
-"Goenda Colonel", the Detective Colonel.
+Syed Mustafa Siraj (Note: সৈয়দ মুস্তাফা সিরাজ, /bn/.)
+(14 October 1930 – 4 September 2012) was an Indian author.
+In 1994, he received the Sahitya Akademi Award for his novel Aleek Manush.
+In 2005, his short story Ranirghater Brittanto was adapted into the film Faltu by Anjan Das.
+His oeuvre consists of some 150 novels and 300 short stories.
+In detective fiction, he is the creator of Colonel Niladri Sarkar, also known as "Goenda Colonel".

 Life and works

 Siraj was born into a Bengali Muslim family in Khoshbaspur village in the district of Murshidabad in 1930.
 He grew up in a home with a strong literary background surrounded by books and familiarity with several languages including Arabic, Persian and Sanskrit.
 His mother who wrote poetry was influential.
 In his youth he was involved with Leftist politics and was active with the folk drama group Aalkaap for six years (1950–56) where he played the flute and was a teacher of folk dance and drama.
 He traveled rural West Bengal including the districts of Murshidabad, Malda, Burdwan, Birbhum and also performed in Kolkata.
 In those days, he used to perform whole nights and sleep during the day.
 These experiences would influence his later writing.

 One day he got tired of this life and felt he had a wider life spreading around him.
 He turned to writing poetry and short stories.
 Later he came to Kolkata and entered the world of serious writings and immediately became famous for his short stories.
 "Inti, Pisi O Ghatbabu", "Bhalobasa O Down Train" (his first story that was published in Desh, 1962), "Hijal Biler Rakhalera" and "Taranginir Chokh" brought fame for him.
 He joined a Bengali daily newspaper and worked as a journalist for years.
 He wrote around 150 novels and 300 short stories.
 His short stories "Uro Pakhir Chhaya", "Manusher Janma", "Ranabhumi", "Rakter Pratyasha", "Maati", "Goghna", and "Mrityur Ghora" immediately attracted Bengali readers and intellectuals.